 - Anyone Can Die: As this is non-fiction, it holds true that anyone can die.
 Sure enough, most of them do.

-- Bowdlerise: Otto Frank's publication of the diary removed much of the passages about her sexuality and arguments with others in the Annexe.
-The cut passages were published a few years ago in an unabridged edition, which was (perhaps unsurprisingly) subject to controversy and even banning.
+- Bowdlerise: Otto Frank's publication of the diary removed many of the passages about Anne's sexuality and arguments with others in the Annex.
+The cut passages were later published a in an unabridged edition, which was (perhaps unsurprisingly) subject to controversy and even banning.

-- Deadpan Snarker: Anne gets her good share in.
+- Deadpan Snarker: Anne got a good share in.